TiendaNube/api-docs/resources/checkout_js.md

 Since there are a lot of possible flows for integrating a payment solution with our platform, we've decided to give the Payment Provider's app full control of how to handle the integration.

-When you define a [Payment Provider](https://github.com/TiendaNube/api-docs/blob/payments-api-docs/resources/payment_provider.md) you must specify one or more JS files in the field `checkout_js_urls`.
-These scripts will be loaded during the checkout process and can interact with it through some primitives described below.
+When you define a [Payment Provider](https://github.com/TiendaNube/api-docs/blob/payments-api-docs/resources/payment_provider.md) you must specify a JS file in the field `checkout_js_url`.
+This script will be loaded during the checkout process and can interact with it through some primitives described below.

 ## Examples